-A popular Swiss-based VPN from the same stable of companies as US ISP Texas.net, Data Foundry, and top Usenet provider Giganews, VyprVPN has a decent-sized network with 700+ servers in more than 70 locations across 64 countries.
-These aren't solely focused on Europe and North America, either; VyprVPN has 14 locations in Asia, 5 in the Middle East, 7 in Central and South America, 2 in Africa and 5 in Oceania.
+A popular Swiss-based VPN from the same corporate group as Usenet provider Giganews, VyprVPN has a decent-sized network with 700+ servers in 70+ locations across 60+ countries.
+These aren't solely focused on Europe and North America, as we often see – VyprVPN has 14 locations in Asia, 5 in the Middle East, 7 in Central and South America, 2 in Africa and 5 in Oceania.

 - Want to try VyprVPN?
 Check out the website here

-Wide platform support includes apps for Windows, Mac, iOS, Android, along with routers, QNAP, Anonabox, Smart TVs and Blackphone.
+Wide platform support includes apps for Windows, Mac, iOS, Android, Tomato-based routers, QNAP, Anonabox, Smart TVs and Blackphone.

-If that's not enough, the website has more than 30 tutorials to help you manually set up the service on Chromebooks, Linux, Blackberry, Synology NAS, OpenELEC, Android TV, Apple TV, and via DD-WRT, AsusWRT, OpenWRT and more.
+If that's not enough, the website has 30 tutorials to help you set up the service on Chromebooks, Linux, Blackberry, Synology NAS, OpenELEC, Android TV, Apple TV, and via DD-WRT, AsusWRT, OpenWRT and more.

 The website has the usual 'no logging' claims, but unlike most of the competition, you don't have to take these on trust.
 In 2018, VyprVPN had an independent audit to verify that it doesn't log or share anything about what you're doing online, including session logs, and you can read the report for yourself.

-Three free days isn't long, but it's three days longer than you'll get with most providers, so we're not about to complain.
-If you decide to carry on after the trial is up, and you run into any major issues, you're also protected by a 30-day money-back guarantee.
-A few companies give you more – Hotspot Shield and CyberGhost allow 45 days, for example – but 30 days should be long enough to identify any issues.
+Payment options are limited to card and PayPal.
+If you sign up and aren't happy, you're protected by a 30-day money-back guarantee.
+A few companies give you more – Hotspot Shield and CyberGhost allow 45 days, for example – but 30 days should be long enough to identify any problems.

 VyprVPN protects your privacy with well-chosen protocols and industrial-strength encryption.
-It supports AES-256-GCM and SHA384 HMAC by default, with TLS-ECDHE-RSA-2048 to provide Perfect Forward Secrecy.
-(That's a smart technique which ensures that a different key is used for every connection, so that even if an attacker obtains a private key, they would only be able to access data in that particular session.)
+It supports AES-256-GCM and SHA384 HMAC by default for OpenVPN, with TLS-ECDHE-RSA-2048 to provide Perfect Forward Secrecy.
+(The latter is a smart technique which ensures that a different key is used for every connection, so that even if an attacker obtains a private key, they would only be able to access data in that particular session.)

-We don't attempt to test access from China, but VyprVPN is far more upfront about issues with its service than most providers, publishing details of any current problems on its Service Status page.
+We don't test access from China, but reports suggest VyprVPN works well.
+It's certainly more transparent than many providers.
+The company doesn't seem to hide access problems, for instance: it publishes details of any problems on its Service Status page.

 Back to privacy: VyprVPN provides an encrypted zero-knowledge DNS service, a handy way to avoid 'man-in-the-middle' attacks, DNS filtering and other snooping strategies.
 Works for us, although if you're less happy with the idea, the apps also allow you to switch to any third-party service (just enter whatever IP addresses you need).

-Individual clients have their own privacy-protecting technologies, too, including options to defend against DNS leaks and bundled kill switches to reduce the chance of data leaks if the VPN connection drops.
-Check out the evaluations of the individual apps later in this review for more details.
+Individual apps have their own privacy protecting technologies, too, including options to defend against DNS leaks and bundled kill switches to reduce the chance of data leaks if the VPN connection drops.
+We'll look at these in more detail later.